Part-time EU students - qualifying for finance

 Fee grants and loans for part-time students

-If you're currently an EU student studying part time, or starting in academic year 2020-2021, you can apply for help with your tuition fees for your course in Northern Ireland.
+If you're currently an EU student studying part time you can apply for help with your tuition fees for your course in Northern Ireland.

 Your course must last at least one year.